prometheus/prometheus/docs/querying/api.md

 *New in v2.1 and supports PUT from v2.9*

 ### Clean Tombstones
 CleanTombstones removes the deleted data from disk and cleans up the existing tombstones.
 This can be used after deleting series to free up space.
-This process involves rerwiting existing blocks that have tombstones which requires free disk space (upto double the used space if all blocks have tombstones).
+This process involves rewriting existing blocks that have tombstones (aka normal compaction).
+Note that like normal compaction, this requires some extra disk space (one more TSDB block maximum).

 If successful, a `204` is returned.